nancy-sun/lcplanner/README.md

 # LCPlanner

 Backend repo: https://github.com/nancy-sun/lcplanner-server
-server repo:

 ## Description
 LCPLanner is a full-stack mobile app for leetcode users to keep a record of problems they have accomplished and problems they plan to do.
-The app also allow users to share their progress and agenda with peers to provide better peer learning experience.
+The app also allow users to share their progress with peers to provide better peer learning experience.

+&nbsp;

 ## Installation